tel: +48 22 499 98 98

 kg/mm²

 Cylindrical neodymium magnets, also known as Nd2Fe14B, are the strongest known material for magnet production.
 Their production process requires a specialized approach and includes melting special neodymium alloys along with other metals such as iron and boron.
-After appropriate processing, such as heat and mechanical treatment, the magnets are made available for use in varied applications, including electric motors, audio-video equipment, and in the automotive and aerospace industries.
+After appropriate processing, such as heat and mechanical treatment, the magnets are made available for use in varied applications, such as electric motors, audio-video equipment, and in the automotive and aerospace industries.

 In terms of safety, there are many recommendations regarding the use of these magnets.
-It is advisable to avoid their use in acidic, basic, organic environments or where solvents are present, as well as in water or oil.
-Furthermore, they can damage data on magnetic cards and hard drives, although data deletion using a neodymium magnet is not always certain.
+They should not be used in acidic, basic, organic environments or in solvents, as well as in water or oil.
+Furthermore, they can distort data on magnetic cards and hard drives, although data deletion using a neodymium magnet is not always certain.

-As for dangers, it is important to avoid using neodymium magnets in acidic conditions, basic environments, organic or solvent environments, unless they are properly protected.
-Additionally, their use is not recommended in water, oil, or in an environment containing hydrogen, as they may forfeit their magnetic properties.
+As for potential dangers, it is important to avoid using neodymium magnets in acidic environments, basic environments, organic or solvent environments, unless they are insulated.
+Additionally, their use is not recommended in wet conditions, oil, or in an environment containing hydrogen, as they may forfeit their magnetic properties.

-Advantages as well as disadvantages of neodymium magnets NdFeB.
+Advantages and disadvantages of neodymium magnets NdFeB.

-Apart from immense strength, neodymium magnets have the following advantages:
+Apart from immense power, neodymium magnets have the following advantages:

 • They do not lose strength over time.
-After 10 years, their power decreases by only ~1% (theoretically),
+After approximately 10 years, their strength decreases by only ~1% (theoretically),

-• They are extremely resistant to demagnetization by external magnetic field,
+• They are highly resistant to demagnetization by external magnetic sources,

-• By applying a shiny coating of nickel, gold, or silver, the element gains an aesthetic appearance,
+• In other words, thanks to the shiny coating of nickel, gold, or silver, the element acquires an aesthetic appearance,

-• They have exceptionally high magnetic induction on the surface of the magnet,
+• They possess very high magnetic induction on the surface of the magnet,

 • By using an appropriate combination of materials, they can achieve significant thermal resistance, allowing them to operate at temperatures up to 230°C and above...